mozilla/open-innovation-curriculum/personal-leadership/content.md

 ## Workshop

-Below are facilitation notes, to lead this workshop from beginning to end, organized by slide number.
+Below are facilitation notes, to lead this workshop from beginning to end, organized by slide .

-#### Slide 0: Agenda and Workshop Goals
+#### Slide : Personal Leadership

 Welcome to this session exploring your personal leadership.
 You are here today, not just as great members of this community, but as people with proven or emerging leadership.